Friday, March 28, 2025

 Several Sun Valley skiers have won the American Birkebeiner.
 Vamps founder Muffy Ritz has skied the American Birkebeiner 18 times, winning it twice, and she’s skied the Norwegian Birkebeiner five times, coming in fourth once.
 EJ Harpham won the American Birkebeiner in 1987.

 Two-time Olympian Betsy Youngman won it 36 years ago in 1989, posting a time of 3 hours and 32 minutes for what was then a 55K race.
+She returned two years later and finished second.
 She finished first in her 60-to-64-year-old class when she returned two years ago.

 Sun Valley ‘s Johnny Hagenbuch won the skate ski race in 2021, then finished second in the classic race the next day.
 Katie Feldman finished fourth that year.
 And Peter Holmes took the 2019 Classic Edition while Feldman won third that year.